bodrick/awesome/TOPICS.md

 *   [johndatserakis/koa-vue-notes-web](https://github.com/johndatserakis/koa-vue-notes-web) - 🤓 This is a simple SPA built using Koa as the backend, Vue as the first frontend, and React as the second frontend.
 Features MySQL integration, user authentication, CRUD note actions, and Vuex store modules.
 *   [tatygrassini/landio-html](https://github.com/tatygrassini/landio-html) - Landio design (Sketch to HTML)

-## jwt

-*   [johndatserakis/koa-vue-notes-web](https://github.com/johndatserakis/koa-vue-notes-web) - 🤓 This is a simple SPA built using Koa as the backend, Vue as the first frontend, and React as the second frontend.
-Features MySQL integration, user authentication, CRUD note actions, and Vuex store modules.
-*   [EduardoPires/EquinoxProject](https://github.com/EduardoPires/EquinoxProject) - Full ASP.NET Core 6 application with DDD, CQRS and Event Sourcing concepts
-*   [teesloane/Auth-Boss](https://github.com/teesloane/Auth-Boss) - 🔒 Become an Auth Boss.
-Learn about different authentication methodologies on the web.

 ## age-estimation